-Probationary faculty in the last year of their contractually awarded RSCA assigned time who have not already received the award, faculty who submitted an application for tenure in fall of this year, and tenured faculty who are research-active who have not already received the award should apply to the program.
+Probationary faculty in the last year of their contractually awarded RSCA assigned time who have not already received the award, faculty who submitted an application for tenure in fall of this year, and tenured faculty who are research-active who have not already received the award and are not in the Faculty Early Retirement Program (FERP) should apply to the program.

 How Much Assigned Time Will I Receive?

 - Probationary faculty first receiving the award in AY 2021-22 because of the expiration of their contractually awarded RSCA Assigned Time in Spring 2021 will have a maximum teaching load of 18 WTUs (6 WTUs of assigned time) in AY 2021-22 and in each subsequent year until they are awarded tenure.

 - Probationary faculty first receiving the award in AY 2021-22 after receiving a positive tenure decision in May 2021, will have a maximum teaching load of 18 WTUs (6 WTU of assigned time) in AY 2021-22 and in subsequent years, for a total period of five years, pending satisfactory progress on their RSCA agenda.